In a nutshell, skiing is easier to learn but harder to master. Lets take a look at how this breaks down:

 Your first week of snowboarding is a little different.
 The first 2 or 3 days involve falling over, a lot.
 It feels like nothing is going in, as you take tumble after tumble.
 It's also exhausting, mostly because of having to pick yourself up every few minutes.
 Do not despair though, there is light at the end of the tunnel!
 For most people after a couple of days it "clicks", and they suddenly start to make real progress.
 By the end of the week you may be able to get down some of the easier of the main slopes of your ski resort on your own, even if you still take the odd fall.

 Quick Tip - it can well be worth getting some padding for your first snowboarding week.
 Myself, even after many years, I still use protective shorts with pads across the back and sides, back protector, wrist guards and of course a helmet.
-Some beginners also swear by kneepads, though myself I've never used any myself (for some unknown reason all my big falls have always over back-wards).
+Some beginners also swear by kneepads, though I've never used any myself (for some unknown reason all my big falls were always back-wards).

 If you only have one week and you really want to get the most enjoyment out of it then perhaps skiing could be a good choice.
 By the end of the week you should be able to go off exploring and get your way around the resort, and enjoy yourself in the process.
 The first week of a snowboarding holiday is a bit more of an investment.
 For many, it's a case of getting your skills down so that next time you can really start exploring and enjoying yourself.
 Week one of snowboarding may be an investment, but week 2 of snowboarding is great fun.